monalourembam11-source/healthcare-sql-analysis/README.md

 Beyond the numbers, this analysis provides critical insights into the patient population and hospital resource allocation:

-1. **Significant Senior Demographic:** The **221 oncology patients over age 60** represent a substantial portion (22.1%) of the total patient load.
+1. Significant Senior Demographic: The 221 oncology patients over age 60** represent a substantial portion (22.1%) of the total patient load.
 This suggests a need for specialized geriatric-oncology resources and age-friendly navigation within the hospital.
-2. **Resource Allocation:** With such a high volume of senior oncology patients, the hospital may need to prioritize mobility assistance, integrated pharmacy consultations for polypharmacy (common in seniors), and social work support for long-term care planning.
+2. Resource Allocation:With such a high volume of senior oncology patients, the hospital may need to prioritize mobility assistance, integrated pharmacy consultations for polypharmacy (common in seniors), and social work support for long-term care planning.
-3. **Data Reliability:** By achieving identical results (221) across SQL, Python, and R, we have established a "Gold Standard" dataset.
+3. Data Reliability:By achieving identical results (221) across SQL, Python, and R, we have established a "Gold Standard" dataset.
 This high level of data integrity ensures that any follow-up medical or financial decisions are based on verified, accurate information.